“We don’t want strangers taking care of Mom!”

 Another glaring issue with siblings like these is that they are all too happy to volunteer you for caregiving duty and criticize requests for outside help, but they don’t show up for visits with Mom or take Dad to his many doctor’s appointments.
 They don’t know how many medications you help your parents manage.
 They don’t care about how difficult Mom or Dad has gotten over the years.
 They could really care less that you haven’t had a break from caregiving in weeks, months or even years.
 They voice serious concerns for your parents, yet they aren’t willing to get their hands dirty (figuratively or literally) or open their wallets to help.

-Nobody really agrees to become a caregiver with the expectation that their entire life will take a back seat to their responsibilities.
+Nobody really agrees to become a family caregiver with the expectation that their entire life will take a back seat to their responsibilities.
 Furthermore, nobody expects that their siblings will fight against every penny needed for elder care and caregiving supplies.
 Guilt trips abound if you ask for financial help or use your parents’ money for their own care.
-You hate to admit it but your siblings care more about preserving your parents’ cash for inheritance than they care about the elders’ quality of care or about your quality of life.
+You hate to admit it, but your siblings care more about preserving your parents’ savings for inheritance than they care about the elders’ quality of care or about your quality of life.
 It’s ugly business.

 Sometimes facing reality about one’s kin is hard.
 Money issues can cause what seemed like a fairly normal family to descend into a whirlwind of accusations, hurt feelings and greed.
 In some cases, things may escalate to unfounded reports to Adult Protective Services (APS) or lies to turn family members against one another.
 Particularly nasty cases call for strong boundaries and perhaps even going no-contact with greedy family members.
 When it comes to a divisive topic like finances, it’s wise to seek professional back-up to protect yourself even further.